-In December 2017, after years of reliability issues and speculation, Apple confirmed that they were intentionally slowing iPhone performance in an attempt to prevent phone-crashing power spikes.
+In December 2017, after more than a year of reliability issues and speculation, Apple confirmed that they were intentionally slowing iPhone performance in an attempt to prevent phone-crashing power spikes.
 Essentially, they were applying a software band-aid on a hardware issue.

 We called the conflict Batterygate.